telerik/kendo-ui-core/docs/controls/charts/stockchart/data-binding.md

 The Kendo UI Stock Chart provides two main modes for binding to data.

-In the first mode a single Data Source instance is used for both the main and Navigator pane.
+In the first mode, a single Data Source instance is used for both the main and the **Navigator** panes.

-A second data source can be configured to load the Navigator data, usually with reduced time resolution.
+A second data source can be configured to load the **Navigator** data, usually with reduced time resolution.
 This mode enables filtering on the main data source and can be made more efficient.

-In both cases a [dateField](/api/javascript/dataviz/ui/stock-chart#configuration-dateField) must be set to indicate the field that contains the date of the data item.
+In both cases, a [`dateField`](/api/javascript/dataviz/ui/stock-chart#configuration-dateField) must be set to indicate the field that contains the date of the data item.

 > **Important**
->
-> The Stock Chart supports only binding to time series.
+> * The Stock Chart supports only binding to time series.
-> Discrete categories and XY/scatter series are not supported.
+> * Discrete categories and XY/scatter series are not supported.

 ## Binding Modes

 ### Single Data Source

-In this mode the Stock Chart is set up with a single data source.
-It is used for all series in the chart, including the Navigator pane below.
+In this mode, the Stock Chart is set up with a single data source.
+It is used for all series in the Chart, including the **Navigator** pane below.
+To see the single data-binding mode in action, refer to the [demo on its basic usage](http://demos.telerik.com/kendo-ui/financial/virtualization).

-See it in action in the [Basic Usage demo](http://demos.telerik.com/kendo-ui/financial/virtualization).

-The Data Source is [fetched](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#methods-fetch) once and filtered internally by the chart.
+The Data Source is [fetched](/api/javascript/data/datasource#methods-fetch) once and filtered internally by the Chart.
 No additional requests will be made unless the Data Source API methods are invoked.

-##### Example - Stock Chart with a single data source
+The example below demonstrates a Stock Chart in a single data-binding mode.

+###### Example

 ```html
     <div id="stock-chart"></div>